Monster Hunter Wilds

 Last Updated:

-Monster Hunter Wilds | Great Sword Guide - How To Use & Attacks - GameWith
+Monster Hunter Wilds | Great Sword Controls Guide - Combos, Changes, and New Moves - GameWith

 All Weapon Types List

-Table Of Contents
+Table of Contents

-Great Sword - How To Use
+Great Sword - How to Use

-3▼ Utilize Tackle When You Get Used To It
+3▼ Utilize Tackle When You Get Used to It

-4▼ Offset Attacks To Create More Attack Opportunities
+4▼ Offset Attacks to Create More Attack Opportunities

-5▼ Aim For True Charged Slash When Opportunity Rises
+5▼ Aim for True Charged Slash When Opportunity Rises

-For A Draw Attack, Use Overhead Slash
+For a Draw Attack, Use Overhead Slash

-How To Deal Overhead Slash
+How to Do Overhead Slash

 Once you have become accustomed to the hit-and-run playstyle of the Great Sword, aim for the monster's opening to deal Overhead Slash.
 The Overhead Slash is the main action of the Great Sword, so it's important to use it as much as possible.

-Overhead Slash Aiming Is Possible In Focus Mode
+Overhead Slash Aiming Is Possible in Focus Mode

 Overhead Slash Aiming